Refuting Sam Shamoun's Arguments Against The Monotheism of Islam: Part 1

 My Response:

-First of all, Shamoun ignorantly links to this article http://www.sunnah.org/aqida/ProphetsSeatingontheThrone.htm, which refutes Shamoun's case!
-This article ascertains that the veracity of all these narrations that speak about the Prophet (peace be upon him) sitting on the thrown with Allah cannot be verified.
+First, Shamoun ignorantly links to this article http://www.sunnah.org/aqida/ProphetsSeatingontheThrone.htm, which refutes Shamoun's case!
+This article ascertains that the veracity of all these narrations about the Prophet (peace be upon him) sitting on the throne with Allah cannot be verified.
 Notice some of the comments that the author makes:

 The authenticity of this narration is not known and its wording departs from all the other narrations, though not its meaning.